fede-m/Test_Swimm/.swm/functions-documentation.uqh8x2a2.sw.md

 </SwmSnippet>

-Finally, with this method we put everything together and determine if the three numbers for a Pythagorean Triple or not.
+Finally, with the method <SwmToken path="/src/Functions.java" pos="31:7:7" line-data="    public static boolean isPythagoreanTriples(int a, int b, int c) {">`isPythagoreanTriples`</SwmToken> we can put everything together and determine if the three numbers form a Pythagorean Triple or not.

 <SwmSnippet path="/src/Functions.java" line="31">